 Causes of Malnutrition in Older Adults

 Malnutrition in seniors is a common yet under-recognized problem.
 While the causes of malnutrition might seem obvious, it’s a more complex phenomenon than most understand.
 Malnutrition can be caused and exacerbated by different factors, all of which can harm one’s long-term health.
-According to the Mayo Clinic, the most common causes of malnutrition in seniors include the following:
+The most common causes of malnutrition in seniors include the following:

 ● Age-related changes.
 As we age we undergo physical changes that can affect appetite.
 Our senses of taste, smell and hunger levels can decline with age, which reduce the urgency and enjoyment that we normally associate with eating.
 Activity levels are likely to decrease over time too, which may slow metabolism and overall appetite.